 Next, we always suggest starting by asking your family, friends, and colleagues whether they’ve used a home care service that they would recommend.
 You might be surprised to find that you know people who have navigated this system before, and a glowing recommendation should carry a lot of weight as you narrow down your options.
 When it comes to instilling confidence in your decision, no amount of research will substitute for someone you know having a great experience.

 When you have a short list to work with, take a look at the people behind the company.
 What are their backgrounds?
 How long have they been working in the healthcare system—and how long have they been working in home health specifically?

 This step is important because even if a home health company is relatively new, the caregivers may have decades of experience that make them especially qualified for the job.
 On the other hand, if you find a lack of experience in the care team, consider moving on to another company.

 Watch out for limits on care

 Lastly, watch out for any limits placed on in-home care.
-Some companies will limit the amount of visits a patient can receive from their CNA (certified nursing assistant), which can lead to problems in between visits.
+Some companies will limit the number of visits a patient can receive from their CNA (certified nursing assistant), which can lead to problems in-between visits.
 The best care providers will not only have regular CNA visits but also ensure that the nurse is sharing information about how to continue with the care plan on days without visits.